-Regulations for shellfish safety ("model ordinance regs.") have been updated by the FDA.
+Georges Bank Biotoxin Closures: Regulations for shellfish safety ("model ordinance regs.") have been updated by the Food and Drug Administration (FDA).
 However, NOAA Fisheries has not addressed these FDA changes on Georges Bank, which has hampered the ability of the clam fishing industry to access some fishing areas unnecessarily.
 NOAA Fisheries/GARFO has not yet coordinated with the FDA and acted to modify these unnecessary shellfish safety area closures in a timely manner.
-The AP requests the Council send a letter to NOAA Fisheries and the appropriate public heath safety groups (in NOAA and FDA) to prioritize addressing this issue.
+The AP requests the Council hold a meeting with NOAA Fisheries leadership (Regional Administrator or others) and the appropriate public heath safety groups (NOAA Seafood Inspection), and its SCOQ advisors, to discuss prioritizing the implementation of the 2019 model ordinance regs.
+The advisors and industry are frustrated with the pace of work on this issue and are requesting additional support to expedite this process in this region for these clam fisheries.